 Photo by Sebastian Hietsch on Unsplash

 Many European phone users would find the lack of apps such as Google Maps and YouTube to be a real inconvenience if they were to purchase a Huawei.
 Google Maps and YouTube are considered by many to be essential apps, the former for getting from A to B and the latter for our entertainment.
 If you think that not having these apps would negatively impact your experience with your smartphone, then we would recommend that you either buy an older refurbished Huawei device which would not have been affected by the ban, or buy a smartphone made by a different manufacturer.
-Take a look at our varied selection of phone contracts here.
+Take a look at our range of refurbished phones here.

 Cover photo by Kamil Kot on Unsplash

 Once again we have reviewed Apple's iPhone 15 lineup Environmental Reports in order to see whether the iPhones are more eco-friendly.